Canal del Dique: History

 The canal was needed since the mouth of the Magdalena River (which provided access into the interior of Colombia) was virtually impenetrable, and Colombia's two main colonial ports (Cartagena and Santa Marta) had no access to the river.
 It was built by the Spanish in 1582 but quickly fell into disrepair; it was rebuilt in 1650.

 However, by the end of the 18th century, it had become impassable except during times of high runoff, and by 1821 it was completely blocked.
 Thus, trade moved increasingly away from Cartagena to Santa Marta and Sabanilla (a port near the mouth of the Magdalena, later eclipsed by Puerto Colombia and Barranquilla).
 By 1831 traders in the city began to lobby for the canal's reopening, but repeated efforts to redredge the channel failed and by the end of the 19th century a railroad had replaced it.

-George Totten engineer, helped rebuild part of this canal, in the mid-19th century.
+George M. Totten engineer, helped rebuild part of this canal, in the mid-19th century.

 In 1923 and 1952, the canal was improved, but use then began to decline due to increased sedimentation of the Magdalena River.
+In 1972 an extensive study was made of the morphology of the Rio Magdalena and the Canal del Dique.

 Currently, a modernization of the channel is being considered in order to boost trade in the port of Cartagena.